 3.1.1 CM and CMTS as Hosts

-CMs and CMTSs will operate as IP and LLC hosts in terms of IEEE Standard 802 [IEEE802] for communication over the cable network.
-The protocol stack at the CM and CMTS RF interfaces is shown in Figure 3.1 byte minimum on a downstream channel.
-However, the CM MAY transmit frames that are smaller than the DIX 64 byte minimum on an upstream channel.
+CMs and CMTSes will operate as IP and LLC hosts in terms of IEEE Standard 802 [IEEE802] for communication over the cable network.
+The protocol stack at the CM and CMTS RF interfaces is shown in Figure 3-1.